aksommerville/spellingbee/README.md

 - - [ ] Ghost
 - - [ ] Robin
 - - [ ] Ladybug
+- [ ] Refine maps.
+- - [ ] Lab: Put all the locks at the beginning, make it less linear.
+- - [ ] Remove exit locks?
+They're kind of pointless now that we warp home on recovering the book.
+- - [ ] Arrange cellar such that you have to walk through the dark at least a little.
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)
 - [x] Rephrase the 'battle' command so we state exactly how many bag slots.
 And bump it up to 128.
 - [ ] Egg: Background music needs a global trim, it's much too loud relative to sound effects and my channel levels are already low.